Anaheim Ducks: Stanley Cup champions (2006–2007)

-In the Final, the Ducks won the first two games at home against the Ottawa Senators.
+In the Stanley Cup Final, the Ducks won the first two games at home against the Ottawa Senators.
 However, the Ducks lost game three and Pronger received his second one-game suspension, this time for elbowing Dean McAmmond.
 The Ducks were again able to win without Pronger, defeating the Senators in game four for an opportunity to win the Stanley Cup on home ice in game five.
 On June 6, the Ducks defeated the Senators 6–2 at Honda Center to claim their first Stanley Cup in franchise history.
 Moen was credited with the Cup game-winning goal after Senators defenseman Chris Phillips put the puck in off of goaltender Ray Emery into their own net.
 Scott Niedermayer was awarded the second Conn Smythe Trophy in Ducks history.
 The Ducks became the first California team and the first NHL West Coast team to win the Stanley Cup.

 Post-Stanley Cup (2007–2008)

-The Ducks began their title defense in the 2007–08 season without Scott Niedermayer and Teemu Selanne, who were both contemplating retirement.
+The Ducks began their title defense in the 2007–08 season without Scott Niedermayer and Teemu Selänne, who were both contemplating retirement.
 To offset those losses, Burke signed forward Todd Bertuzzi and defenseman Mathieu Schneider.
 Chris Pronger was also named captain with Niedermayer's absence.
 The team began the season in London for the 2007 NHL Premiere and split their two games with the Los Angeles Kings.
 The team began slow out of the gate, going 4–7–2 to begin the season.
 During the season, Burke put goaltender Ilya Bryzgalov on waivers, where he was picked up by the Phoenix Coyotes.
-Free-agent signee Jonas Hiller then became the back-up to starter Jean-Sebastien Giguere.
-Both Selanne and Niedermayer would return mid-season and the team finished with a 47–27–8 record, good enough to earn home-ice advantage in the first round of the playoffs finishing as the fourth seed in the Western Conference.
+Free agent signee Jonas Hiller then became the back-up to starter Jean-Sébastien Giguère.
+Both Selänne and Niedermayer would return mid-season and the team finished with a 47–27–8 record, good enough to earn home-ice advantage in the first round of the playoffs finishing as the fourth seed in the Western Conference.
 They were eliminated in the quarterfinals in six games by the Dallas Stars.
 In the off-season, Burke bought out the remaining year on Bertuzzi's contract and traded Schneider to the Atlanta Thrashers.